B'nai B'rith Women

 B’nai B’rith Women saw B’nai B’rith Girls as a favorite child.
 “These young women are our daughters, who we hope will take our places...in promoting the ideals we work for,” said Mrs. Anita Perlman, the national chair of junior girls in 1941.
 Perlman worked to establish a national girls’ group similar to Aleph Zadik Aleph.
 In 1942, the AZA accepted BBW’s proposal to make B’nai B’rith Girls a national organization, and to form the B’nai B’rith Girls Youth Commission, governing both AZA and BBG.
 By 1944, B’nai B’rith Girls formally achieved national status.

-By the end of the year, B’nai B’rith Women counted over a hundred thousand members, and moved toward strengthening the work in Palestine that it had begun during the war.
+By the end of the year, B’nai B’rith Women counted over 100,000 members and moved toward strengthening the work in Palestine that it had begun during the war.
 Members raised $1 million, plus food, clothes, and equipment to assist the fledgling State of Israel in 1948.

 In Israel, turned over Home to B’nai B’rith leaders in 1943, B’nai B’rith Women assumed responsibility for its maintenance.
 Expanding the home over the years, BBW reopened the original building in 1972 as a residential treatment center for emotionally disturbed boys, which it still maintains.
 BBW also continues to provide a network of social services in Israel.